zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for MQTT unsubscribe acknowledgements sent by the server

-   :c: The connection
+   :param c: The connection

-   :msg_id: The id value for the message.
+   :param msg_id: The id value for the message.

 .. zeek:id:: mqtt_pingreq
    :source-code: base/bif/plugins/Zeek_MQTT.events.bif.zeek 115 115